DrewDimas/olympic-data-pipeline/grading_and_reproduction/README.md

 ## Evaluation Criteria

 * Problem description
-**Comment**: Problem description described in README in main directory.
+### Comment: Problem description described in README in main directory.
     * 0 points: Problem is not described
     * 2 points: Problem is described but shortly or not clearly
     * 4 points: Problem is well described and it's clear what the problem the project solves